Nearly 37,000 people are employed through BC’s gaming industry,

 - Casino, community gaming and bingo operations generated revenue of $1.9 billion to BCLC in 2016/17, up $44 million from the previous year.

-- In fiscal 2016/17, BCLC delivered $1.34 billion in net income to the Province of British Columbia, of which ~75% was produced by casinos, community gaming centres and bingo halls.
-BCLC’s net income contribution is approximately 2.7% of the provincial budget and helps fund health care, education and important services and programs across the province.
+- In fiscal 2016/17, BCLC delivered $1.34 billion in net income to the Province of British Columbia, of which ~75% was produced by casinos, community gaming centres and bingo centres.
+BCLC’s net income contribution is approximately 2.4% of the provincial revenue budget and helps fund health care, education and important services and programs across the province.

 - Over the last 32 years, BCLC has generated more than $20 billion in net income to fund provincial, municipal and charitable programs in BC.